aberke/quiz-widgets/README.md

 - I have a JSON file mapping ```{document-name: url for the iframe} ```
 - All that needs to happen to get to that document under /documentation/document-name is for Alex or someone to update that JSON file

+Admin
+---
+There is an ADMIN_WHITELIST to allow admin users access to the pages and API endpoints that are usually private to the quiz owner

+- Right now, HuffpostLabs is the only user with admin rights
+- To give a user admin rights:
+	- find their user _id in 1 of 2 ways:
+		- query /api/user/all and search for their name until you find their user object
+		- go to their user page by clicking on their name next to one of their quizzes.
+The user _id is the id at the end of the URL you are taken to.
+	- copy their user _id
+	- add it to the ADMIN_WHITELIST defined in config.js

+- Whitelist defined in config.js
+- Whitelist used in authentication-middleware

 Button notes
 ---
 Using btn-master.js to make mobile friendly buttons.
 All our buttons have data tag data-huffpostlabs-btn in order to make them mobile friendly.